-That’s how it seems at first anyway.
-My first sober Christmas & New Year's was a BIG DEAL .. scary and tricky and really full-on.
+My first sober Christmas & New Year's was a big deal .. scary and tricky and really full-on.
 But I got through it with the help of legendary sober blogger Mr Sponsorpants' Annual Holiday Survival Guide which I encourage you to read, and a bunch of techniques that I will share here.

-This year - my seventh sober silly season - I'm not terribly worried about.
+This year - my eighth sober silly season - I'm not in the slightest bit worried.
 Far from it actually, I'm so happy that I'm going to be grounded and clear right through the madness.
 But it has taken me quite a bit of practice to get to this point.
 I have some techniques and tips that I'm going to list out here that might help you along if you are feeling nervous about it all.
-As always – please do chime in with your own suggestions below in the comments.

-Stay in touch!: Keep your phone in your pocket or computer/iPad/smart device handy and check in with the online recovery community regularly - every hour if need be!
-Many sober bloggers will be posting throughout the silly season – keep an eye on my Blog List at Mrs D Is Going Without.
-Stay busy in the 'Members Feed' here at Living Sober.
+Keep your phone in your pocket or computer/iPad/smart device handy and check in with the online recovery community regularly - every hour if need be!
+Many sober bloggers will be posting throughout the silly season.
+Read sober blogs, follow social media accounts dedicated to sobriety and recovery and of course stay busy in the 'Members Feed' here at Living Sober.
 Keep your sober buddies close.
 We all get it, we're all in it together.